 The graphic below depicts how EPS has changed over time (unveil the exact values by clicking on the image).

 We consider it positive that insiders have made significant purchases in the last year.
 Having said that, most people consider earnings and revenue growth trends to be a more meaningful guide to the business.
-This free report showing analyst forecasts should help you form a view on Applus Services's earnings, revenue and cash flow.
+It might be well worthwhile taking a look at our free report on Applus Services's earnings, revenue and cash flow.

 What About Dividends?

 It is important to consider the total shareholder return, as well as the share price return, for any given stock.
 The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
-It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
-We note that for Applus Services the TSR over the last 3 years was 41%, which is better than the share price return mentioned above.
-And there's no prize for guessing that the dividend payments largely explain the divergence!
+Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
+We note that for Applus Services the TSR over the last 3 years was 32%, which is better than the share price return mentioned above.
+This is largely a result of its dividend payments!

 A Different Perspective